umcu/clinlp/CONTRIBUTING.md

 ### Contributions

-If you would like to contribute to the project, please create an issue to discuss your idea.
+If you would like to contribute to the project, please [create an issue](https://github.com/umcu/clinlp/issues/new) to discuss your idea.
 This way, we can make sure that your contribution is in line with the project's goals and that it is not already being worked on by someone else.

-### Should it be in `clinlp`?

-Please keep in mind that `clinlp` is intended to be a collection of generic components that process clinical text written in Dutch.
-If your contribution does not meet those criteria, a separate release might be a better option.

 ## Pull requests